East Bay Neighborhood Guide — Updated 2026

 Where it’s not an ideal fit: strict-budget buyers will get more square footage further inland in Concord or Martinez; nightlife-first city dwellers will find the energy too quiet by SF or Oakland standards; and anyone hoping for a fully car-free life will need to stay tightly within the downtown radius.

 Lupe Kemper has spent over 35 years working in Bay Area real estate, with deep roots specifically in Walnut Creek, Alamo, Lafayette, and Martinez.
-Her background is unusual in the best way: before becoming a Certified Residential Real Estate Specialist, she was directly involved in raw land development and built high-end luxury spec homes throughout the area.
-That means she reads properties differently than most agents — she understands construction, neighborhood evolution, and what makes a home hold its value over decades, not just months.
+Before becoming a Certified Residential Real Estate Specialist, she was directly involved in raw land development and built high-end luxury spec homes throughout the area — meaning she reads properties differently than most agents.

-Lupe is based out of 1646 N California Blvd, Suite 101, Walnut Creek, CA 94596.
-Whether you're a first-time buyer eyeing a downtown condo, a family weighing the Las Lomas vs. Northgate school question, or a longtime resident thinking about downsizing into Rossmoor, she's a straightforward, no-pressure resource for the kinds of questions that matter most.
+Whether you’re a first-time buyer eyeing a downtown condo, a family weighing the Las Lomas vs. Northgate school question, or a longtime resident thinking about downsizing into Rossmoor — she’s a straightforward, no-pressure resource for the kinds of questions that matter most.

 69,790 people live in Walnut Creek, where the median age is 46.1 and the average individual income is $83,164.
 Data provided by the U.S. Census Bureau.